lfbos/py-logs-analyzer/README.md

 Filter and print log lines from a file, directory, or stdin.

+**Note**: If you run `analyze` without specifying a PATH, it will read from stdin (standard input).
+You'll see a message indicating it's waiting for input.
+Press Ctrl+D to finish or Ctrl+C to cancel.

 ```bash
 # Analyze a single log file
 uv run logz analyze app.log